globocom/content-gateway-ruby/README.md

 gateway = ContentGateway::Gateway.new("My API", config, UrlGenerator.new, default_params)
 ```

+If ommited, the default URL Generator adds the method call params as query string parameters.
 Every param may be overrided on each request.

 This Gateway object supports the following methods: